papum20/unibo__projects__ranflood-SAFARI/README.md

 	*	`./scripts/analyzer/res/cleanWindowsChecksum_filtered.json` : with some filters
 	*	`./scripts/analyzer/res/cleanWindowsChecksum_no_appdata.json` : removed `AppData`
 	*	`./scripts/analyzer/res/convert*.py` : example scripts used to filter the checksum

+Multiple test batches can be uploaded with a sequence of invocations of `upload-one.sh` (example in [group-uploads.sh](#examples)).

+#### examples

+Examples of launching multiple commands in succession :
+*	`./scripts/examples/group-tests.sh` : run multiple tests in succession
+*	`./scripts/examples/group-uploads_old.sh` : upload multiple tests to the analyzer (an older version, more hard-coded)
+*	`./scripts/examples/group-uploads.sh` : upload multiple tests to the analyzer

 #### python